Designers@5

 Students must have the understanding about design and construction in order not to get caught up with the limitations.
 In my experience, REVIT have ways to get around a lot of things.
 But if the student couldn't realize that he couldn't do something because he's doing it wrong and not because REVIT can't do it, he will be a slave to the programme.
 REVIT is not a programme we can teach using typical means.
 I do not recommend REVIT to sem3 or sem4 students.
 I would only attempt to introduce them at sem5 under expert supervision.
 I'd say only sem6 and above should have enough expertise to master the tool.

+Do not underestimate the power of REVIT.
+It is indeed a powerful Ring that can rule them all.
 Best advice is, equipped yourself with a variety of tools and don't become the tool.
 You should be known as an architect first, not the Revit guy with rendering skills.